jekyll/minima/_posts/2020-12-11-financial-planning.md

 2. Choose instruments aligning with risk appetite
 3. Invest regularly and systematically

+### Monitor and maintain your portfolio
+1. Establish benchmarks
+2. Compare performance to expectations
+3. Be vigilant, update expectations/strategies

-### Ask why someone is giving you financial advice
+## Ask why someone is giving you financial advice
 If a life insurance agent is offering advice, their motivation is usually their commission.
 Taking advice from a financial advisor who gets a flat fee is probably better.

 ### LIC is not a great investment